Botanical Name: Avena sativa.

 Therapeutic Uses of Oat Straw and Claims

-Oat straw contains protein (avenins), saponins, flavonoids, alkaloids, steroidal compounds, vitamins B1, B2, D, E, carotene, starch and fat.
+Oat straw contains protein (avenins), saponins, flavonoids, alkaloids, steroidal compounds, vitamins B1, B2, D, E, carotene, starch, and fat.

 It also contains minerals such as calcium, magnesium and iron and trace elements like silicon and potassium.

 Oats have been an elemental food source for both humans and animals since prehistoric times.
+Oats uses as a food source is reflected in its genus name “Avena” which traces back to its original meaning of nourishing and the species name “sativa” meaning cultivated.

 In addition to its recognition and value as a stable food crop, however, oat straw is also used in the treatment of a number of human maladies, ailments or discomforts.